Probability measure: Example applications

 Not all measures that intuitively represent chance or likelihood are probability measures.
 For instance, although the fundamental concept of a system in statistical mechanics is a measure space, such measures are not always probability measures.
-In general, in statistical physics, if we consider sentences of the form "the probability of a system S assuming state A is p" the geometry of the system does not always lead to the definition of a probability measure under congruence, although it may do so in the case of systems with just one degree of freedom.
+In statistical physics, for sentences of the form "the probability of a system S assuming state A is p," the geometry of the system does not always lead to the definition of a probability measure under congruence, although it may do so in the case of systems with just one degree of freedom.

 Probability measures are also used in mathematical biology.
 For instance, in comparative sequence analysis a probability measure may be defined for the likelihood that a variant may be permissible for an amino acid in a sequence.

-Ultrafilters can be understood as -valued probability measures, allowing for many intuitive proofs based upon measures.
-For instance, Hindman's Theorem can be proven from the further investigation of these measures, and their convolution in particular.